 Amy Cash: Amy's predoctoral research used the fruit fly (Drosophila melanogaster) as a model to examine the genetic pathways that regulate gametogenesis and the correct production of female and male gametes.
 Specifically, her research focused on understanding two critical components of gamete production: the correct establishment of sexual identity in germ cells and the proper maintenance and differentiation of female and male germline stem cells.
 By studying genes involved in these processes, her research provided insight into the specific genetic pathways that underlie gamete production.
 Amy Cash Ahmed is now a lab manager in the lab of Gene Robinson at the University of Illinois

 Amy Dapper: Amy's predoctoral research focused on evolution of conditionally expressed traits.
 Specifically, she examined how juvenile hormone regulates male and sex-dimorphic horns in the dung beetle genus Onthophagus.
 By better understanding how developmental mechanisms contributes to variation in the degree and direction of horn polymorphisms, her research will help to elucidate important factors underlying the evolutionary origins of morphological diversity.
-Amy is a continuing PhD student at Indiana University.
+Amy also does evolutionary theory.
+She is a continuing PhD student at Indiana University.

 Winnie Ho: Winnie's predoctoral research focuses on the evolution of the physiological mechanisms that underlie sexually dimorphic behavior.
 Specifically, she is investigating how the neuroendocrine pathways regulating electrocommunication behavior in black ghost knifefish (Apteronotus albifrons), differ across populations that show variation in the magnitude of sexual dimorphism in those electrocommunication signals.
 Winnie is currently a postdoctoral researcher in the lab of Stacey Smith at the University of Colorado.